This Spanish start-up wants to be a global benchmark in 2022 in the secure sending of files

 The same can be said transfer.
 This Barcelona startup has developed a service for sending and receiving sensitive information with end-to-end encryption.
 It is already a tool used by important Spanish financial institutions and Ibex 35 companies such as Naturgy.

 They have recently announced an injection of one and a half million euros to deepen their international expansion.
 Miguel Planas is the president of Iris Venture Builder, the holding company of which this new company is a part.
-He is ambitious. explain to Business Insider Spain who want to offer their customers "the world's most secure solution" for sending files.
+He is ambitious. explain to Business Insider Spain who want to offer their customers "the most secure solution in the world" to send files.
 Other alternatives are not always safe.

 To this end, Planas trusts that its tool will end up being among the five most used solutions for sending files in the world.
 And let it be, of all of them, the safest.
 He thinks he has wickers for it.
 The technology already has it.
 A team of engineers, especially from Telecommunications, too.